magnusdv/pedmut/README.md

 ## A simple likelihood example

 The examples below require the packages **pedtools** and **pedprobr** in addition to **pedmut**.
-The first two are core members of the ped suite and can be loaded collectively with `library(pedsuite)`.
+The first two are core members of the pedsuite and can be loaded collectively with `library(pedsuite)`.

 ``` r